 At Meriwool, we strive to make an impact in our community in valuable ways.
 It’s long been a desire for us to donate clothing, however, many facilities in the area sell garments to the homeless community rather than giving them away at no charge.
 Finding Mercy House was the perfect answer to our long-standing passion to help others.
-In the month of August, we donated 454 pieces of clothing to their organization.
+In the month of August, we donated 454 pieces of merino wool clothing to their organization.
 Let’s learn a bit more about Mercy House and really gain a deep perspective on just how much good they’re doing in Southern California communities.

 Mercy House Organization was founded in the late 1980s as a way to assist Southern California residents who have fallen into the cycle of homelessness.
 Initially, the group focused solely on providing safe, clean housing to residents in Santa Ana, yet as time went on, it was clear that more resources were badly needed.
 Today, Mercy House offers assistance to adult men and women, families, and mothers with children.
 Individuals living with HIV/AIDS, physical or mental disabilities, or those who are overcoming substance addictions are also served.
 Mercy House doesn’t simply provide a roof over someone’s head — instead, their goal is to support each person mentally, physically, and spiritually.
 Individuals who come to Mercy House for help will find that their dignity will be bolstered, their self-confidence can thrive, and they will be provided the tools necessary to forge a new path for themselves economically.
 Some might say, as the adage goes, that rather than giving a man a fish, Mercy House is teaching people how to fish for themselves.